AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex3.md

 ## 16.3.4 BigQuery API and the refreshToken

 There are many ways to get a refreshToken to access Google Cloud Platform APIs.
-One of these options is f.i. using Postman.
+One of these options is for instance using Postman.
 However, Google has built something easier to test and play with their APIs, a tool called **OAuth 2.0 Playground**.

 To access **OAuth 2.0 Playground**, go to [https://developers.google.com/oauthplayground](https://developers.google.com/oauthplayground).